adobe/aem-core-wcm-components/README.md

 ## Documentation

 * **[Component Library](https://www.adobe.com/go/aem_cmp_library):** A collection of examples to view the components in their various configurations.
-* **[Component Documentation](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/introduction.html):** For developers and authors, with details about each component.
+* **[Component Documentation](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/introduction.html):** For developers and authors, with the required details about each component.
 * Get Started:
   - **[WKND Tutorial](https://docs.adobe.com/content/help/en/experience-manager-learn/getting-started-wknd-tutorial-develop/overview.html):** A two-day tutorial for building a new site.
   - **[Summit Tutorial](https://expleague.azureedge.net/labs/L767/index.html):** A two-hour tutorial for building a new site (from a Lab at US Summit 2019).